bcaffo/LittleInferenceBook/manuscript/05_variation.md

 and [here is the problem worked out](http://bcaffo.github.io/courses/06_StatisticalInference/homework/hw1.html#10).
 9. If you roll ten standard dice, take their average, then repeat this process over and over and construct a histogram,  what would be its variance expressed to 3 decimal places?
 [Watch a video solution here](https://www.youtube.com/watch?v=MLfo9zz1zX4&list=PLpl-gQkQivXhHOcVeU3bSJg78zaDYbP9L&index=17) and [see the text here](http://bcaffo.github.io/courses/06_StatisticalInference/homework/hw2.html#11).
-12. The number of web hits to a site is Poisson with mean 16.5 per day.
-What is the probability of getting 20 or fewer in 2 days expressed as a percentage to one decimal place?
-[Watch a video solution here](https://youtu.be/PMPFbwtpp1k?list=PLpl-gQkQivXhHOcVeU3bSJg78zaDYbP9L) and [see the text here](http://bcaffo.github.io/courses/06_StatisticalInference/homework/hw2.html#12).